 Officers rarely follow this required observation procedure.

-and converse with their partners, diverting
+the machine and converse with their partners, diverting

-their attention from the DUI suspect who must be watched vigilantly during this
+their attention from the DUI suspect who must be watched

-a lawful traffic stop, the DUI officer must provide "specific
+conduct a lawful traffic stop, the DUI officer must

-you were committing a traffic violation.
-You are entitled to a judge determines whether the DUI officer can meet this standard.
+a traffic violation.
+You are entitled to a special court

+where a judge determines whether the DUI officer can

 California Code of Regulations Title 17 sets forth procedures